Warren Ward is a writer, psychiatrist and psychotherapist with longstanding interests in European philosophy, literature and history.

-My first novel-length work, Lovers of Philosophy, is about the love lives of seven continental philosophers: Kant, Hegel, Nietzsche, Heidegger, Sartre, Foucault and Derrida.
+His first novel-length work, Lovers of Philosophy, explores the love lives of seven continental philosophers: Kant, Hegel, Nietzsche, Heidegger, Sartre, Foucault and Derrida.

-The manuscript for Lovers of Philosophy has been shortlisted for the 2014 Hazel Rowley Literary Fellowship, the 2014 QWC/Hachette Australia Manuscript Development Program and the 2015 ACT Writers Centre HARDCOPY writers development program funded by the Australia Council.
-It was also a Highly Commended entry for the 2016 Varuna Residential Fellowship.
+The manuscript for Lovers of Philosophy was shortlisted for the 2014 Hazel Rowley Literary Fellowship, the 2014 QWC/Hachette Australia Manuscript Development Program and the 2015 HARDCOPY Professional Development Program for Emerging Writers.